tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 basking in the sun with no pressure to run the finalizers that would delete the unused references.

-Sometimes, the application is lucky and the Haskell's GC runs just in time to delete the unused references, which lets the Java's GC clean the Java heap.
-Unfortunately, sometimes, the Haskell's GC won't run and the JVM will fail with an `OutOfMemory` exception.
+Sometimes, the application is lucky and the Haskell GC runs the finalizers just in time, which lets the Java GC clean the Java heap.
+Unfortunately, sometimes, the Haskell GC won't run and the JVM will fail with an `OutOfMemory` exception.

 ## Dynamic scopes